Thames Water How can a red light in Leeds green-light a super sewer in London?

 long tunnel

-Amey has been the Systems Integration Contractor on the Thames Tideway Tunnel Project since 2015, working alongside of some of Europe's biggest contractors including Balfour Beatty, BAM, Costain and Ferrovial.
+Amey has been the Systems Integration Contractor on the Thames Tideway Tunnel Project since 2015, working alongside some of Europe's biggest contractors including Balfour Beatty, BAM, Costain and Ferrovial.
 Handover of the completed system is expected to be in 2025.

 Approach